 Reducing Uncertainty on DRAM Participation Costs Prior to Verification Plan Approval

 D.16-09-056 approved preparation of a Prohibited Resources Verification Plan (“Plan”) parallel to the roll-out of the DRAM III pilot.
 In that we required Utility submittal of a draft Plan on April 1, 2017, but see now that this timing necessarily entails that we will approve the Plan subsequent to the timeframe for DRAM III bid submission and contract completion as approved in Resolution E-4817.
 We cannot prejudge here what verification approaches we will approve in the Plan.
 However, we see now that the lack of certainty about the nature and cost of these requirements could negatively impact DRAM III bidding and contracting processes.
 Prior to approval of the Plan, we see the primary need as minimizing uncertainties about the cost of verification activities to customers and third-party aggregators in DRAM III.
-Therefore, we adopt an exemption herein such that interval metering shall not be required for verification purposes for customers included in DRAM III pilot contracts.
+Therefore, we adopt an exemption herein such that the installation of additional interval metering shall not be required for verification purposes for customers included in DRAM III pilot contracts.
 However, Resolution E-4817 also authorized a “secondary” DRAM III pilot auction in 2018, contingent on certain conditions.
 Therefore, we clarify that this exemption from interval metering requirements for verification shall be applied only to DRAM III pilot customer and third-party aggregator contracts signed prior to adoption of the Plan.
 DRAM III pilot contracts signed subsequent to our adoption of the Plan shall be responsive to the final terms of the Plan itself, not the exemption approved herein.

 Estimated Costs